While you may think of herbs and spices as a means of flavoring your favorite dishes, they have a much longer history of medicinal use.

 Ginger has a warm, distinct taste and is a great addition to most foods.
 It is best to buy a whole piece of ginger and grate it into curries, stir fries, or even blended into shakes and smoothies.
 Try adding ¼ to ½ an inch of ginger to your favorite smoothie or protein shake for a warm, comforting health boost.

-If ginger is one of the best tubers, then we believe that turmeric is the best.
+Turmeric is another potent ingredient that is packed with health benefits.
 This spice is overlooked because it does not have the same warming taste of ginger or cinnamon, but its medical benefits are fantastic.
 Turmeric contains huge amounts of vitamins that you are likely to be deficient in, such as

 - Heme Iron (the best kind)